About the Program

 - Spread the word about ABPA by targeting Arab-American students, Muslim students, students who speak or are learning Arabic, and students who are studying political science/international affairs

-- Distribute Brochures to Arab-American student organizations
+- Distribute Brochures to Student Organizations

 - Get to know the Arab-American student clubs on your campus and spread the word!